 One or more markets may be affected by events that have a negative effect on the macroeconomic situation or geopolitical environment in the country.
 These changed macroeconomic or geopolitical circumstances, such as political instability and sudden negative events in one or more countries, may result in rapid changes in the business environment and in economic downturn, which is likely to change consumer purchasing behaviour and thus negatively impact the group’s sales.

-Nearly half of the group’s sales are made in euros, and the most significant currencies for the group’s purchasing are the US dollar and the euro.
-Fluctuation in the US dollar/euro exchange rate is the single largest foreign currency transaction exposure for the group.
-Large and rapid exchange rate fluctuations, particularly as regards the USD as a sourcing currency, may also have a significant effect on purchasing costs, even if this may be regarded as relatively competition-neutral over time.
+Nearly half of the group’s sales are made in euros, while the most significant currencies for the group’s purchasing are the US dollar and the euro.
+Fluctuation in the US dollar’s exchange rate against the euro is the single largest foreign currency transaction exposure for the group.
+Large and rapid exchange rate fluctuations, particularly as regards the USD as a sourcing currency, may also have a significant effect on purchasing costs – even if this may be regarded as relatively competition-neutral over time.
 To hedge flows of goods in foreign currencies and thereby reduce the effects of future exchange rate fluctuations, payments for the group’s flows of goods – i.e. the group’s purchases of goods and in the majority of cases also the corresponding foreign currency inflows from the sales companies to the central company H & M Hennes & Mauritz GBC AB – are hedged under forward contracts on an ongoing basis.

 In addition to the effects of transaction exposure, translation effects also impact the group’s results.
 These effects arise due to changes in exchange rates between the local currencies of the various foreign sales companies and the Swedish krona compared to the same period the previous year.
 The underlying profit/loss in a market may be unchanged in the local currency, but when converted into SEK may increase if the Swedish krona has weakened or decrease if the Swedish krona has strengthened.

 Translation effects also arise in respect of the group’s net assets on consolidation of the foreign sales companies’ balance sheets.
 No exchange rate hedging (known as equity hedging) is carried out for this risk.
-For more information on financial risks see note 2, Financial risks in the annual report 2016.
+For more information on currency hedging see note 2, Financial risks, in the annual report 2017.

-Purchasing costs may be affected by decisions at a national level on export/import subsidies, customs duties (see more below), textile quotas, embargoes, etc. The effects primarily impact customers and companies in individual markets.
+Purchasing costs may be affected by decisions at a national level on export/import subsidies, customs duties (see more in section Taxes), textile quotas, embargoes, etc. The effects primarily impact customers and companies in individual markets.
 Global companies with operations in many countries are affected to a lesser extent, and among global corporations trade interventions may be regarded as largely competition-neutral.

 For multinational companies today’s global environment involves complex tax risks, such as the risk of double taxation and tax disputes.
 As a large global company, H&M closely monitors developments in the field of tax.
 H&M is present in many countries and through its operations contributes to the community via various taxes and levies such as corporate tax, customs duties, income taxes and indirectly via VAT on the clothes sold to consumers.

 H&M complies with national and international tax legislation, and always pays taxes and levies in accordance with local laws and regulations in the countries where H&M operates.
-H&M’s tax policy, which can be found at hm.com, reflects and supports H&M’s business.
+H&M’s tax policy, which can be found at about.hm.com, reflects and supports H&M’s business.
 H&M follows the OECD Transfer Pricing Guidelines, which means that profits are allocated and taxed where the value is created.
-In 2016 H&M became ISO certified for direct taxation and transfer pricing.
+H&M is ISO certified for direct taxation and transfer pricing.

 H&M works continually to ensure that its tax strategy is designed to limit any distortion arising from differences in tax legislation in different parts of the world.